Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/data-reporter.md

 ```
 {.annotate}

-1. Use `DOUBLE` for 3 decimal point precision, or `DOUBLE_HP` if you want 7 points of precision.
+1. Use `"%0.3f"` for 3 decimal point precision, or `"%0.7f"` if you want 7 points of precision.
 In this example, 3 decimal points of latitude is only accurate to about 100 meters, so we record all 7 for better location precision.

 ### **Adding Columns**